ariefzuhri/Waqtu/README.md

 Installation
 ------------

-1. Extract Waqtu into %USERPROFILE%\Documents\Rainmeter\Skins folder
+1. Extract Waqtu into %USERPROFILE%\Documents\Rainmeter\Skins folder (for the default Windows installation)
 2. Run Rainmeter and Manage Rainmeter
 3. Click Refresh All button if Waqtu is not in the list
 4. Expand Waqtu folder, choose the Prayer Time and Hijri Date skin and click Load Skin button

+When in doubt, please refer to the Rainmeter's guide on how to install and use a skin

 Usage
 -----

 Using the skin is fairly straightforward.
-But just in case, refer to Rainmeter's guide on how to install and use a skin.

 1. Click on the setting button to edit the URL
 2. Find the ZoneCode for your city from the JAKIM website (there is a list in the setting, anyway)
 3. Replace the ZoneCode in the setting
 4. Right click on the skin and Refresh Skin

+Please be careful not to accidentally change the provided URL template

 License
 -------